Have you read the General module, completed the test and printed your safe@work General Award of Attainment?

-The Hospitality and Tourism Module should be done
+The Hospitality and Tourism module should be done after the General module.

 Within this industry you may be involved in a range of work activities, such as food preparation, cooking, bed making, cleaning, food and beverage service, operating office equipment or working with a tour guide.